lisandroCT/lisandroCT.github.io/_posts/blog/2017-11-14-hello-world.md

 <!--more-->

-In this blog, I want to share with the world what I learn, my thoughts, helpful tips that save me a ton of time and headaches, my projects and snippets of code (and Gists?).
+This will be my playground to document and share my last experiments, what I learn, my thoughts and projects, snippets of code (and Gists?) and some helpful time-saving tips.

 I can sense the vast majority of the content will be around Unity, C#, Kotlin, game development, programming paradigms, graphics libraries, software architecture and clean code, but I love learning and exploring new horizons...
 So stay tuned!